renaaran/foregroundRemoval/README.md

 - [x] Finish to code the second part of `calcFittestBackgroudPixel`.
 - [x] Add write capability to the Image class.
-- [ ] Add concurrency to the `calcFittestBackgroudPixel` method.
-That should be easy as every pixel in the generated image caon b4e caulculated independently.
+- [x] Add parallelism to the `calcFittestBackgroudPixel` method.
+This should be easy, as each pixel in the generated image can be independently calculated.
+- [ ] Add parallelism with CUDA.